janos/schulze/README.md

 ## Voting

 `Voting` holds number of votes for every pair of choices.
 It is a convenient construct to use when the preferences slice does not have to be exposed, and should be kept safe from accidental mutation.
 Methods on the Voting type are not safe for concurrent calls.

+## Results

+Results are provided by the `Compute` function which returns the ranked list of choices from the preferences, but also the iterator function over all `Duels` that represent pairwise comparisons between two choices.
+Duels can be used to represent and analyze results in more details.

 ## Example